 The Adventist Development and Relief Agency (ADRA)

-ADRA Ghana is collaborating with key stakeholders including the Ministry of Food and Agriculture (MoFA), National Vocational Training Institute (NVTI), National Board for Small Scale Industries (NBSSI), Ghana Standards Board, Municipal and District Assemblies and the Ghana Refugee Board (GRB), in the provision of training in good agronomy practices, certification for skills trainees and certification for soap production, business management services among others to the refugee population in Ghana.
+ADRA Ghana is collaborating with key stakeholders including the Ministry of Food and Agriculture (MoFA), National Vocational Training Institute (NVTI), National Board for Small Scale Industries (NBSSI), Ghana Standards Board, Municipal and District Assemblies and the Ghana Refugee Board (GRB), in the provision of training in good agronomy practices, certification for skills trainees and business management services among others to the refugee population in Ghana.